juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 :::tip
 With Mount Pod image overwritten, note that:

-* Existing Mount Pods won't be affected, new images will run only if you rolling upgrade app pods, or delete Mount Pod.
+* Existing Mount Pods won't be affected, new images will run only if you rolling upgrade app Pods, or delete Mount Pod.
 * By default, if you [upgrad CSI Driver](../administration/upgrade-csi-driver.md), it'll use the latest stable mount image included with the release.
 But if you overwrite the mount image using steps provided in this section, then it'll be a fixated config and no longer related to CSI Driver upgrades

 :::